 More precisely, a keyword is analogous to an identifier; in the same way that an identifier can be quoted to produce a symbol, a keyword can be quoted to produce a value.
-The

-§12.6.14 "Reading Keywords" in Reference: Racket documents the fine points of the syntax of keywords. same term "keyword" is used in both cases, but we sometimes use keyword value to refer more specifically to the result of a quote-keyword expression or of string->keyword.
+The same term "keyword" is used in both cases, but we sometimes use keyword value to refer more specifically to the result of a quote-keyword expression or of string->keyword.
 An unquoted keyword is not an expression, just as an unquoted identifier does not produce a symbol: